69 Feature Engineering for Temporal Data

 Fold 3: train [..t3] test (t3..t4]

 A further refinement inserts a gap, sometimes called an embargo, between the end of training and the start of testing.
 The gap equals the forecast horizon plus any window over which feature and label construction could otherwise overlap, and it prevents information from bleeding across the boundary through overlapping windows.
-This embargo discipline is standard in domains such as quantitative finance where overlapping labels are common.
+This embargo discipline is standard in domains such as quantitative finance where overlapping labels are common (see reference 6, Lopez de Prado).
+The following diagram shows a single fold with its embargo gap, which is the unit that the rolling origin procedure repeats as the cutoff advances.

 Before trusting any temporal model, audit each feature against the following questions.
 Does the feature use only data observed at or before the prediction time, accounting for ingestion delay.
 Were all preprocessing statistics fit on training data alone.
 Are all windows trailing rather than centered, and do they exclude the current target.
 Is the smallest lag at least as large as the forecast horizon.
 Does the validation scheme preserve time order with an appropriate gap.
 A feature that fails any of these is a leakage candidate and must be corrected before the model is considered valid.
 A useful sanity check is that suspiciously high offline accuracy, far above what the problem plausibly allows, is more often a symptom of leakage than of a breakthrough.